cyberbotics/webots/projects/robots/husarion/rosbot_xl/protos/docs/rosbotxl.md

 %end

-The ROSbot XL motors are [RotationalMotor](https://cyberbotics.com/doc/reference/rotationalmotor) nodes, each associated with a [PositionSensor](https://cyberbotics.com/doc/reference/positionsensor).
+The ROSbot XL motors are [RotationalMotor](https://cyberbotics.com/doc/reference/rotationalmotor) nodes, each motor is associated with a [PositionSensor](https://cyberbotics.com/doc/reference/positionsensor).
 They are named the following way:

 %figure "ROSbot XL wheel names"